sagemath/sagewiki_to_gh-2022-10-10/sage-3.1.2.md

  * A new testing procedure was implemented, hopefully preventing regressions like in 3.1.1 in the future.

 == New Structure for Partition Refinement ==

+Robert Miller

  * Hypergraphs (i.e. incidence structures) -- this includes simplicial complexes and block designs
+ * Matrices -- the automorphism group of a matrix is the set of column permutations which leave the (unordered) set of rows unchanged

 == Improved Dense Linear Algebra over GF(2) ==
  * M4RI (http://m4ri.sagemath.org) was updated to the newest upstream release which